Research

 • Dept. of Agricultural Biology

 The Agricultural Biology Department consists of three divisions.
-The Industrial Insect and sericulture Division is responsible for the development of the industrial use of insects, including conservation, feed, healing and the packaging of teaching and other materials.
-The Apiculture Division conducts research on bee breeding, beekeeping environment control, bee pollination, and development of functional materials for bee products.
-The Agricultural Microbiology Division is in charge of the national management of microbial resources, the development and commercialization of microorganisms that promote crop growth, also being responsible for the discovery of high value-added functional materials derived from microorganisms.
+The Industrial Insect and Sericulture Division is responsible for the development of the industrial use of insects, including conservation, feeding, healing, and the packaging of teaching and other materials.
+The Apiculture Division conducts research into bee breeding, beekeeping environment control, bee pollination, and the development of functional materials for bee products.
+The Agricultural Microbiology Division is in charge of the national management of microbial resources, the development and commercialization of microorganisms that promote crop growth, and also is responsible for the discovery of high value-added functional materials derived from microorganisms.

 The Department made remarkable achievements in 2020.
-These include 73 articles published in world-renowned journals, 61 patents registrations, 65 patent applications filed, and 295 technologies transferred to the private sector.
-Among the outstanding achievements, one study was included in the 100 national R&D achievements
+These include having 73 articles published in world-renowned journals, 61 patent registrations completed and a further 65 patent applications filed, and 295 technologies transferred to the private sector.
+Among these outstanding achievements, one study was included in the list of 100 national R&D achievements.

 (1) Industrial Insect and Sericulture Division

-1. Investigation and Conservation of Insects and Healing Program Using
+1. Investigation and conservation of insects and related healing programs

-Twenty insect species registered as national living resources have been preserved, and three species, Tenebrio molitor, Zophobas astratus, Locusta migratoria, were newly registered in 2020.
-Insect collections include over 180,000 specimens of 3,500 species, the DNA collection contains over 20,000 stocks of 4,800 species, and the CO1 DNA barcodes contains over 12,500 specimens of 3,500 species.
+Twenty insect species registered as national living resources have been preserved, and three species, Tenebrio molitor, Zophobas astratus, and Locusta migratoria, were newly registered in 2020.
+The insect collection includes over 180,000 specimens of 3,500 species, the DNA collection contains over 20,000 stocks of 4,800 species, and the CO1 DNA barcodes contain over 12,500 specimens of 3,500 species.
 Industrially useful insect species have been searched and selected, and breeding methods have been developed through physiological research.
-Mass rearing methods for Z. astratus and L. migratoria were developed, and artificial diets for Protaetia brevitarsis and T. molitor were also developed.
-For the development and dissemination of seed insect, excellent varieties of major industrial insects are being bred.
+Mass rearing methods for Z. astratus and L. migratoria have been developed, as have artificial diets for Protaetia brevitarsis and T. molitor.
+For the development and dissemination of seed insects, exemplary varieties of major industrial insects are being bred.
 In the case of T. molitor, the developmental and spawning characteristics of 17 populations were compared, and 103 strains with a short growth period and high weight were selected and maintained.
 Healing programs using insects have been developed with scientifically proven effects in order to diversify the uses of emotional insects.
-Species selection and evaluation methods were developed to utilize industrially insect resources, and four healing programs using insects such as Papilio xuthus and Teleogryllus emma were developed.
+Species selection and evaluation methods have been developed to utilize industrial insect resources, as well as four healing programs using insects such as Papilio xuthus and Teleogryllus emma.

 • Conserved insects